-Wage Protection System ) in Qatar Introduced in collaboration by Qatar’s Ministry of Administrative Development, Labor and Social Affairs (MADLSA) and the Qatar Central Bank (QCB) in the year 2015, WPS Qatar or Wage Protection System is an electronic system that ensures that all private companies in the countries pay their employees their salaries on time on a regular basis.
+Wage Protection System in Qatar Introduced in collaboration with Qatar’s Ministry of Administrative Development, Labor and Social Affairs (MADLSA) and the Qatar Central Bank (QCB) in the year 2015, WPS Qatar or Wage Protection System is an electronic system that ensures that all private companies in the countries pay their employees their salaries on time regularly.
 The process, details, and documents of the salary of employees are monitored through this system.
 Through WPS, the salary files of the employees are registered and then processed to their respective bank accounts or pay cards.

 According to the Qatar Labor Law (Law No. 14 of 2004), the Wage Protection System shall apply to all private organizations in the country.

 However, government and public sector companies including the embassies and QFC entities are not covered under the WPS system in Qatar.

 Also read : WPS (Wage Protection System) Payroll in UAE.

 The step-wise guide on how the WPS Qatar works is explained below:

 Step 1.
 Opening of Bank Accounts for the Employees

 Central Bank of Qatar issued circulars to the financial institutions of the country to open bank accounts for all employees holding a valid ID card to assure that all employees have an account for their salary transactions.
 Employers can register for a WPS account with any local bank in Qatar.
 The enrolment form for WPS registration is available online (local bank websites).
 Employers need to submit a copy of their enrolment form along with the company registration card and the computer card.